MadProbe/zerg-wars-guide/cdn/md/updates.md

+# Version 0.3.1:
+Fixed some bugs on site.

 # [Version 0.3.0](https://github.com/MadProbe/zerg-wars-guide/commit/6162be2393cfb3001bf205ba1b3b8c24ccfd91a5):
 Move non-html code to cdn and structure by file type.
 Don't block the renderer by very large amount of style sheets lol.